 Graduates will have utilized a foundation in engineering and science to improve lives and livelihoods through a successful career in mechanical engineering or other fields.

-Graduates will have become effective collaborators and innovators, leading or participating in efforts to address social, technical and business challenges.
+Graduates will have become effective leaders, collaborators, and innovators solving social, technical, business, and global challenges.

-Graduates will have engaged in life-long learning and professional development through self-study, continuing education or graduate and professional studies in engineering, business, law or medicine.
+Graduates will have engaged in life-long learning and professional development through self-study, continuing education, or graduate and professional studies in engineering, business, law, medicine, or other fields.

 The mechanical engineering department has an on-going focus on outcomes in terms of student learning.
 We continuously review program educational objectives to be consistent with our mission and assess the student outcomes as part of continuous improvement.